 Not sure where to start or which language would be the best fit for your child?
 Websites like Udemy offer excellent resources that make it possible to try coding in a low-stakes environment.

 Often, learning a new skill can be nerve-wracking, but a 10-minute tutorial is doable, right?
-Online coding games and how-to videos are great ways for kids to get their proverbial feet wet.
+Free coding games and how-to videos are great ways for kids to get their proverbial feet wet.

 Code.org, for instance, features a number of computer science and coding-related activities designed for a range of time frames and programming languages.
 And far from dull lines of puzzling algorithms, Code.org makes learning approachable; kids will love playing coding games related to Angry Birds and Minecraft, or perhaps trying out coding a dance party!